eest12/Mood-Board-Generator/README.md

 ## Setup

-An Unsplash API Access Key is required.
-In the future, this key will be hidden with Netlify functions, but for now the key is stored in an untracked `src/config.js` file:
+This app requires an Unsplash API access key, which is hidden in an untracked `.env` file at the root of the project and then retrieved on the server side with Netlify functions.
+The `.env` file contains the following:

-    export const unsplashKey = "your_access_key_here";
+    ACCESS_KEY=your_access_key_here;

 From the Mood-Board-Generator directory, run these commands to install the Node dependencies and launch the app:

     npm install
-    npm start
+    netlify dev

 ## Features